 - How to Get There: Depending on where you’re going in the parks, Sequoia and Kings Canyon are roughly an hour from Fresno and three and a half hours from both Los Angeles and San Francisco in ideal traffic conditions.
 Fresno Yosemite Airport has nonstop flights to Seattle, Los Angeles, Denver, and other destinations, though fares can be pricey.

 - Where to Stay: With few sizable settlements close by, finding affordable hotels and motels near Kings Canyon and Sequoia can be difficult.
-Lodging in or near the parks, like Cedar Grove Lodge, can cost well over $100 per night.
+Lodging in or near the parks, at places like Cedar Grove Lodge, can cost well over $100 per night.
 Camping is definitely more cost-effective, with about a dozen campgrounds at varying elevations.
 Prices range from $12 to $40 per night, depending on location and amenities.
 Note that higher campgrounds may only be open during the summer.

 - Special Events and Attractions: In Sequoia, the Giant Forest Museum is a great place to start if you or your kids are interested in the science behind this area’s unique ecosystem.
 And don’t leave without snapping selfies with General Sherman and General Grant.